rocknmuse/crwn-clothing-v2/README.md

 Use `yarn netlify dev` to launch on Netlify localhost:8888

 This mode is needed for [Stripe (Payment platform)](https://stripe.com/) because of using environment variables

+## Hosting

+The project is published on https://spontaneous-dragon-06d464.netlify.app/